viperleed/viperleed/doc/content/parameters/vibr_amp_scale.rst

 .. note::

-    The parameters :ref:`T_DEBYE<t_debye>`,
-    :ref:`T_EXPERIMENT<t_experiment>` and VIBR_AMP_SCALE
+    The parameters :ref:`T_DEBYE`, :ref:`T_EXPERIMENT` and VIBR_AMP_SCALE
-    will normally be used only once, to calculate an initial guess for vibrational amplitudes and generate a :ref:`VIBROCC file <vibrocc>`.
+    will normally be used only once, to calculate an initial guess for vibrational amplitudes and generate a :ref:`VIBROCC` file.
 Afterwards, all three parameters will automatically be commented out in the :ref:`PARAMETERS` file; the vibration amplitudes will be defined in the VIBROCC file instead.
-    Even if the parameters were un-commented again, they would never be used as long as a :ref:`VIBROCC file <vibrocc>` is present.
+Even if the parameters were un-commented again, they would never be used as long as a :ref:`VIBROCC` file is present.